(lee VOR fa nole)

 • Obesity: Use with caution in patients who are morbidly obese.

-• Renal impairment: Use with caution in patients with severe renal impairment.
-Decrease initial dose.
+• Renal impairment: Use with caution in patients with renal impairment.

 • Sleep-disordered breathing: Use opioids with caution for chronic pain and titrate dosage cautiously in patients with risk factors for sleep-disordered breathing, including HF and obesity.
 Avoid opioids in patients with moderate to severe sleep-disordered breathing (Dowell [CDC 2016]).